tOxicV4p0r/portfolio-v2/README.md

 ## Design concept

 I start by seeking inspiration, determining the preferred style.
-The first thing I do is explore other people’s portfolios, observing the design I like and trying to replicate them.
+The first thing I do is explore other developer’s portfolios, observing the design I like and trying to replicate them.
 One that caught my eye was that of  [BrittanyChiang](https://brittanychiang.com/), so I took it as a starting point for inspiration.

 Now, it’s time to get hands-on and start laying down the framework. begin by outlining the structure and layout.
 ![Desktop layout](https://github.com/tOxicV4p0r/portfolio-v2/blob/main/static/S__19857414.jpg?raw=true)
 ![Mobile layout](https://github.com/tOxicV4p0r/portfolio-v2/blob/main/static/S__19857413.jpg?raw=true)

 ## Layout format used
 The desired layout is to have a fixed column on the left and the ability to scroll only the right side.
-After trying various approaches, I finally achieved the desired result by using a combination of grid layout and setting the right column as sticky.
+After trying various approaches, I finally achieved the desired result by using a combination of grid layout and setting the left column as sticky.
 This allow the right column to scroll smoothly at any point on the screen.

 ## Additional task